jameswong3388/AE_Logs_Analyzer/README.md

    ```
 3. Install the required packages:
    ```
-   pip install pandas matplotlib
+   pip install pandas matplotlib seaborn
    ```

 ## Notes

 - Ensure that your log files are in the correct format expected by the parsers.
 - The project uses a virtual environment (`.venv`) to manage dependencies.
+- The scripts attempt to decode log files using multiple encodings (utf-8, iso-8859-1, windows-1252, ascii) to handle potential encoding issues.
-- Output files are saved in the `src/csv` and `src/graphs` directories.
+- Processing times for log files are recorded and saved for performance analysis.

 ## Contributing